dthell/Deep-Reinforcement-Learning-Reacher/README.md

 Trained parameters are provided for these Agents (see testing the trained agent section below).

+For the A2C algorithm, the parameters were similar, slightly simpler for one critic layer (128 nodes instead of 256).
+They are further discussed in the report.pdf located at the same place as this readme file.

 ### The results

 The training of the single agent version reached an average score of +30 in 334 episodes.
 It seems that a plateau is reached after 400 episodes where the average score is between 42 and 45.
 The weights can be loaded and tested by running the cell in section 5.